nathan-barry/nathan.rs/content/posts/roberta-diffusion.md

 <img alt="RoBERTa Diffusion vs GPT" style="max-width: 100%" src="/images/roberta-diffusion-gpt.gif">

-We see GPT-2's output is more coherent and slightly faster (~9 seconds vs ~13) but I'm pleasantly surprised with how good my simple implementation was.
-It is a good proof of concept, and with new approaches like AR-Diffusion and Skip-Step Diffusion (and a more optimized implementation), the quality and speed can be drastically improved.
+We see GPT-2's output is more coherent and slightly faster (~9 seconds vs ~13) but I'm pleasantly surprised with how good my simple implementation was.[^4] It is a good proof of concept, and with new approaches for architecture, noise type, and inference, the quality and speed can be drastically improved.

-> **Note:** This difference in speed is an "apples to oranges" comparison.
-The GPT-2 inference is using a library that has been heavily optimized, while my code is not.
->
-> There are serious differences in performance characteristics between the two different architectures, and it is an open question whether diffusion language models can out perform autoregressive models in deployed settings.[^5]